NatalieP-J/gaia_tools/README.rst

 <http://www.scipy.org/>`__ and the `apogee
 <https://github.com/jobovy/apogee>`__ package.

+This package requires 'fitsio <https://github.com/esheldon/fitsio>'

 This package should work in both python 2 and 3.
-Please open an `issue
-<https://github.com/jobovy/gaia_tools/issues>`__ if you find a part of the
-code that does not support python 3.

 DATA FILES AND ENVIRONMENT VARIABLES
 =====================================